antoniog675/HTML-CSS-Portfolio-Project/README.md

         <ul>
             <li>The main page will have 3 sections with information regarding the gym.
 The left section will have information on the benefits of getting into fitness.
             </li>
             <li>The center section will have information on why 'Alpha Gym' is the gym you would want to go to instead of other local gyms.
-Such as the benefits of joining this gym gym and our competitive price.</li>
+Such as the benefits of joining this gym and it's competitive price.</li>
-            <li>Below this section there will be a a testimonial section from members.</li>
             <li> Then right below all of the information there will be a "Join Now!" button which will take users to the Join Now page</li>
+            <li>Below this section there will be a a testimonial section from current members to help persuade people looking at the site to join.</li>
+            <li>Below the testimonial section there will be the a join now button which will redirect them to the form which will help them sign up.</li>
         </ul>
 </ul>